novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-202.md

 ‘I hope many good companies come this time.’

-Sohn Jung-woo already mentioned he was planning to set up a fund.
+Son Jung-yi already mentioned he was planning to set up a fund.

 He also said he would make a significant investment at this meeting.